fenago/learn-java-12-programming/lab_guide/Lab_3.md

 Similar to the widening conversion, a narrowing conversion may result in a loss of precision, or even in a loss of the value magnitude.
-The narrowing conversion is more complicated than a widening one and we are not going to discuss it in this book.
+The narrowing conversion is more complicated than a widening one and we are not going to discuss it in this course.
 It is important to remember that before performing a narrowing, you must make sure that the original value is smaller than the maximum value of the target type.
 Otherwise, you can get a completely different value (with lost magnitude).
 Look at